 Under Target Hardware Resources, select the SCI_A pane and then specify the desired baud in Desired baud rate in bits/sec parameter.

 The default baud is 115200 bits/sec.
 For better performance, you may increase the baud to a value that your hardware board permits.

-Your model is now ready to run in external mode over serial communication.
+Your model is now ready to perform Monitor and Tune action (External Mode) over serial communication.

-For more information, see Parameter Tuning and Signal Logging with Serial External Mode
+For more information, see Parameter Tuning and Signal Logging with Serial Communication

-You can tune parameters and log signals using Simulink® external mode with CCP.
+You can tune parameters and log signals (External Mode) using Simulink external mode with CCP.
 For signal logging and parameter tuning with a third-party calibration tool, see CAN Calibration Protocol with Third Party Tools.

 The external mode is supported using the CAN Calibration Protocol block and ASAP2 interface.
 The ASAP2 interface is used to get information about where a parameter or signal exists in the target memory.
 The CAN Calibration Protocol block is used to communicate with the target, download parameter updates, and upload signal information.